damitasalmon/field-notes/docs/azure-soc-honeynet.md

 #### Create the first resource group

-Next, I created the first resource group.
+Next, create the first resource group (RG-Cyber-Lab).
 This one will house the resources that will be exposed to attack (the honeynet).
 Technically, this can be created at the same time that you create your VMs.

 ![Create the First Resource Group](./assets/images/soc-honeynet/create-rg-one.png)<br>

 #### Create Virtual Machines

-Next, I created two VMs.
-One Windows VM and one Linux VM using mostly default settings.
-Both were added to the RG-Cyber-Lab resource group.
-A Virtual Network was also created for the honeynet (Lab-VNet).
+Next, create two VMs.
+One Windows VM and one Linux VM, using mostly default settings.
+Add both to the **RG-Cyber-Lab** resource group.
+Create a new Virtual Network the honeynet (Lab-VNet).

 ##### Create Windows VM